 Twain made a cameo on the Dolly Parton tribute album, Just Because I'm a Woman: Songs Of Dolly Parton, lending her vocals to "Coat Of Many Colors," an autobiographical tune about Parton's upbringing.
-(Other artists like Melissa Etheridge also made appearances on the album.)
+(Other artists, such as Melissa Etheridge, also made appearances on the album.)
 Twain humbly introduced her idol to the stage.

 "Well, everyone.
 This is definitely a life long dream of mine, and what more can I say than this is my hero -- musical and personal hero of all time.
 Beautiful person inside and out, and the person I always wanted to grow up to be.
 Please, everybody.
 Dolly!"